-Pursuant to Government Code Section 100.15, all capacity increasing projects or a major street or highway lane realignment project proposed in an RTIP shall demonstrate that reversible lanes were considered for the project.
+Pursuant to Streets and Highways Code Section 100.15, any new capacity increasing project or a major street or highway lane realignment project proposed in an RTIP and ITIP shall demonstrate that reversible lanes were considered for the project.
+The lead agency shall demonstrate that reversible lanes were considered when submitting the project's environmental documents for consideration of future funding.